 Pros

-- Large mop head that makes it easy to clean large areas
+- The Bona mop has a large mop head that makes it easy to clean large areas.

-- The microfiber mop pad is reusable that is highly effective at cleaning hardwoods
+- Its microfiber mop pad is reusable and highly effective at cleaning hardwood floors.

-- Rubber corners to prevent damage to furniture and baseboards
+- The Bona mop has rubber corners to prevent damage to furniture and baseboards.

 Cons